ECB discussions on bond buying far advanced, says Coeure

 Asked how much the Greek election - just three days after the ECB policy meeting - would influence the bank's decision making, Coeure said: "An election there changes nothing on the path of monetary policy."

 Greece's anti-bailout Syriza party is currently leading in opinion polls.
-It wants to cancel the austerity terms of the country's 240 billion euro ($284.16 billion) bailout and renegotiate its debt obligations, raising fears of a default and a potential exit from the euro.
+It wants to cancel the austerity terms of the country's 240 billion euro (188 billion pound) bailout and renegotiate its debt obligations, raising fears of a default and a potential exit from the euro.

 Coeure said Greece had "a large interest to remain a member of the euro and to push on with the reforms."